feffyx/Ephemeral/README.md

 ---

 ## 🚧 Status
-This project is currently in **update**, working on adding more functionalities.
+This project is currently in **update**, working on adding more functionalities and improving the UI.

 ---